Grammatical case

 More formally, case has been defined as "a system of marking dependent nouns for the type of relationship they bear to their heads".
 Cases should be distinguished from thematic roles such as agent and patient.
-They are often closely related, and in languages such as Latin, several thematic roles are realised by a somewhat fixed case for deponent verbs, but cases are a syntagmatic/phrasal category, and thematic roles are the function of a syntagma/phrase in a larger structure.
+They are often closely related, and in languages such as Latin, several thematic roles are realised by a somewhat fixed case for deponent verbs, but cases are a syntagmatic / phrasal category, and thematic roles are the function of a syntagma / phrase in a larger structure.
 Languages having cases often exhibit free word order, as thematic roles are not required to be marked by position in the sentence.

 History

 It is widely accepted that the Ancient Greeks had a certain idea of the forms of a name in their own language.
 A fragment of Anacreon seems to prove this.
-Nevertheless, it cannot be inferred that the Ancient Greeks really knew what grammatical cases were.
 Grammatical cases were first recognized by the Stoics and from some philosophers of the Peripatetic school.
 The advancements of those philosophers were later employed by the philologists of the Library of Alexandria.

+Aristotle recognized the gender of nouns and their related endings, but it was with the Stoics and, subsequently, with the grammarians of the Hellenistic period that a systematic and complete grouping of the morphology of nouns and their declensions in Ancient Greek was achieved.
+Of particular importance is the work of Dionysius Thrax The Art of Grammar (2nd century BCE), which represents the first true grammar in the modern sense ever written about an Indo-European language and its structure.
+In addition to the definition of case and its structure, this work contains most of today's grammatical elements and structures.